vDorst/RTLPlayground/README.md

 ### Hardware supported by the code so far

-- The following hardware is supported:
+-The following hardware is supported:
 - Clock generation, including different divider settings
 - Interrupt control for timer, serial, external irqs 0, 1
 - Serial console via SFRs